FrontFin/mesh-android-sdk/README.md

 }
 ```

-### Get Link token
+## Get Link token

 Link token should be obtained from the POST `/api/v1/linktoken` endpoint.
-Api reference for this request is available [here](https://docs.meshconnect.com/reference/post_api-v1-linktoken).
-Request must be preformed from the server side because it requires the client secret.
+API reference for this request is available [here](https://docs.meshconnect.com/reference/post_api-v1-linktoken).
+The request must be performed from the server side because it requires the client's secret.
 You will get the response in the following format:
 ```json
 {
   "content": {